Therapeutic Programmes, Workshops and Trainings

-You can sign up for information on future training courses as they are released here.
+You can sign up for information on future offerings as they are released here.

 INTRODUCTION TO INTERNAL FAMILY SYSTEMS THERAPY

-Online experiential workshop – Introduction to Parts work/IFS
+Online experiential training workshop – Introduction to Parts work/IFS

 Description